svermaji/RunCommand/README.md

 Utility in Java to run command like batch file or sh file or any other command

 ## Recent Changes<br>
+#### On 03-Sep-2020<br>
+* Now favourite buttons added (max 5)
+* Most prominent actions can used, even at runtime by clicking reload.
+User just need to add `*` at the start of command
+* If fav commands are less or more, rest will be ignored
+* Tooltip and Enable will be done accordingly
+* If name is long it will be trimmed (See image)

 #### On 02-Sep-2020<br>
 * On startup window will be set to right most part of screen
 * Filter can be cleared with button and short key action